 This course provides one-to-one tutorials and learning resources custom designed to fit your specific interests, aspirations and schedule.
 Tutorials are supported by bespoke online notes, private library access and email support.

 The subject is ecopsychology but the specific content of the course depends on you.
 Some like to focus on guided reading while others prefer an emphasis on dialogue or practical work.
-Self-guided outdoor activities, creative projects, and collaboration to design new ecopsychology applications have all featured since the course began six years ago.
+Self-guided outdoor activities, creative projects, and collaboration to design new ecopsychology applications have all featured since the course began over five years ago.

 How it works

 You can start the course whenever you like.
 During your first tutorial, a learning plan is agreed according to your specific interests.
 We then follow the plan together – and any new directions that emerge – over the following tutorials.
 Tutorials take place via Zoom.
 Readings, your learning plan and notes are administered via Google Drive.

 Ecopsychology is a diverse and rich subject.
 The easiest way into it is to follow your own curiosity and the course is carefully designed to help you do just that.
 Here are some examples of questions that past-participants have explored: